carousel/PhpDesignPatterns/docs/notes.md

 *   A type is a name used to denote a particular interface.
 *   An object may have many types, and widely different objects can share a type
 *   Don't declare variables to be instances of particular concrete classes
-*   The run-time association of a request to an object and one of its operations is known as dynamic binding
+*   The runtime association of a request to an object and one of its operations is known as dynamic binding
 *   Type vs implementation
 *   An object's implementation is defined by its class
 *   Of course,there's a close relationship between class and type.
 Because a class defines the operations an object can perform, it also defines the object's type.
 *   REUSING CONCEPT
-*   Reuse by subclassing (compile type) is often referred to as WHITE-BOX reuse.
-The term "white-box" refers to visibility
+*   Reuse by subclassing (compile type) is often referred to as WHITEBOX reuse.
+The term "white#box" refers to visibility
-*   Reuse by composition (run time) is called BLACK-BOX reuse, because no internal details of objects are visible
+*   Reuse by composition (run time) is called BLACKBOX reuse, because no internal details of objects are visible
 *   Implementation inheritance problem
 *   Inheritance's ability to define families of objects with identical interfaces
 *   Object composition == more objects, less class hierarchies